benMain/aws-serverless-fastify/README.md

 ## Nest Compatibility

+Version 1.x compatible with nestjs 7.x and Fastify 2.x
-Version 1.x.x compatible with nestjs 7.
+Version 2.x compatible with nestjs 8.x and Fastify 3.x
-Version 2.x.x compatible with nestjs 8.
+Version 3.x compatible with nestjs 9.x and Fastify 4.x

 ## Installation